A privately owned farm field bordered by forest in Door County

 Myth: CEs are one-size-fits-all

-Fact: Each CE is custom written
+Fact: Each conservation easement is custom written for the land and the landowner.

 Myth: My family cannot build here